-An Adderall high gives users heightened energy and attention, there are some negative side effects of the drugs.
-Adderall side effects can be worse depending on drug interactions.
+An Adderall high gives users heightened energy and attention, but there are some negative side effects of the drugs.
+The side effects can be worse depending on drug interactions.

 One should seek medical attention if they feel these more serious symptoms:

-The long-term side effects of heavy Adderall effects of misuse and other amphetamines include:
+The long-term side effects of heavy use include:

 If you or a loved one is experiencing any of these long-term and risky side effects, please see a healthcare professional.

-Symptoms of Adderall abuse may vary, but like many drugs, users start to act strangely compared to their non-addicted selves when taking more than the recommended Adderall dosage.
+Symptoms of abuse may vary, but like many drugs, users start to act strangely compared to their non-addicted selves when taking more than the recommended dosage.
 Adderall side effects include withdrawal symptoms that are the most obvious to detect.
-If you or someone you know experiences the following, they may have Adderall dependency:
+If you or someone you know experiences the following, they may have a dependency:

 Here's the problem with abuse of prescription drugs, according to NIDA - "When taken in amounts or ways other than prescribed, like snorting or injecting, stimulants can increase the dopamine in the brain very "quickly.
 This changes the normal communication between brain cells, producing a "high' while also increasing the risk for dangerous side effects.
 Over time, this can lead to addiction, which is when you continue to use the drug despite negative consequences."